SuperOfficeDocs/superoffice-docs/docs/en/request/reply-templates/learn/manage-folders.md

 # Administrate folders of reply templates

-Under **Knowledge Base > Reply templates**, you can put the reply templates in a folder structure you create yourself, to give them a logical structure and make it easy for others to find information.
+You can organize reply templates in a folder structure you create yourself, to give them a logical structure and make it easy for others to find information.
 You can create sub-folders in all folders, and you can place the appropriate reply templates in each of these folders.
 Find out more below about how to work with the folder structure.

 ## Create folders